Are Hitachi air conditioners worth it? Review

 Hitachi ‘S’ series wall-mounted split-system

-The different ‘E’ series wall-mounted split-system air conditioners include:
+The different ‘S’ series wall-mounted split-system air conditioners include:

-Do you have a larger home and need to make sure the airflow reaches into all the spaces?
-Hitachi’s collection of multi-zone air conditioners allows you to connect up to six indoor units to a single outdoor unit.
-The MultiZone system can power the appliances individually or simultaneously, giving you more control over where you want to cool or heat the home.
-Some of the models featuring the MultiZone heat pump include the Hitachi RAM-55QHA, Hitachi RAM-72QHA and the Hitachi RAM-110QHA.
+Do you have a larger home or office space that needs more airflow?
+Hitachi’s multi-zone air conditioners allow you individually control up to four separate spaces with a single outdoor unit.
+The IVX multi-split systems can power the AC units individually or simultaneously, giving you more control over where you want to cool or heat the home or workspace.

 Ducted split systems

-Does Hitachi have the best air conditioner to suit your needs?
-Hitachi’s ‘S’ series of wall mounted air conditioners is said to provide a DC inverter as well as advanced features such as an eco-motion sensor mode.
+Yes!
+Hitachi’s ‘S’ series of wall-mounted air conditioners is said to provide a DC inverter as well as advanced features such as an eco-motion sensor mode.
 The built-in motion sensor might be especially handy for people who want to save power as the function is designed to automatically adjust its temperature settings based on whether people are still in the room.
-Hitachi ducted split systems similarly contain energy efficient features.
+Hitachi ducted split systems similarly contain energy-efficient features.

 Although if you’re looking for versatility, Hitachi’s range of multi split-systems might be more suitable.
 These products can be used all year round and might prove to be a preferable alternative to anyone wanting a more convenient way of controlling multiple air conditioners in different rooms.

 But don’t settle with the first air conditioner you see.
 Make sure you compare a variety of units on the market.
-Head over to our customer ratings page for plenty reviews on brands like Kelvinator, Mitsubishi Electric, Fujitsu, Daikin, Panasonic and LG.
+Head over to our customer ratings page for plenty of reviews on brands like Kelvinator, Mitsubishi Electric, Fujitsu, Daikin, Panasonic, and LG.

 About the author of this page